 11.52 EPD operation(11ak)

-A STA operating in the 5.9 GHz bands is an EPD STA and dot11EPDimplemented shall be set to true or not present.
-For an EPD STA not operating in the 5.9 GHz bands, dot11EPDImplemented shall be set to true.
-For a STA that is not EPD, dot11EPDImplemented shall be set to false or not present.
-When an EPD STA is not operating in the 5.9 GHz bands the EPD subfield is set to 1 in the Capability Information and DMG STA Capability Information fields.
+A STA operating in the 5.9 GHz bands is an L/T STA and dot11EPDimplemented shall be set to true or not present.
+For an L/T STA not operating in the 5.9 GHz bands, dot11EPDImplemented shall be set to true.
+For a STA that is not an L/T STA, dot11EPDImplemented shall be set to false or not present.
+When an L/T STA is not operating in the 5.9 GHz bands, the EPD subfield is set to 1 in the Capability Information and DMG STA Capability Information fields.

 The Supported Rates and BSS Membership Selectors or Extended Supported Rates and BSS Membership Selectors elements shall include the EPD selector if dot11EPDRequired is true.